osm2pgsql-dev/osm2pgsql/docs/osm2pgsql.md

     `postgres://`), it is treated as a conninfo string.
 See the PostgreSQL manual for details.

+-U, \--username=NAME
+:   Postgresql user name.

+-W, \--password
+:   Force password prompt.

+-H, \--host=HOSTNAME
+:   Database server hostname or unix domain socket location.

+-P, \--port=PORT
+:   Database server port.

+# INPUT OPTIONS

+-r, \--input-reader=FORMAT
+:   Select format of the input file.
+Available choices are **auto**
+    (default) for autodetecting the format,
+    **xml** for OSM XML format files, **o5m** for o5m formatted files and **pbf** for OSM PBF binary format.

+-b, \--bbox=MINLON,MINLAT,MAXLON,MAXLAT
+:   Apply a bounding box filter on the imported data.
+Example:
+    **\--bbox** **-0.5,51.25,0.5,51.75**

+# MIDDLE OPTIONS

--i, \--tablespace-index=TABLESPACENAME
+-i, \--tablespace-index=TABLESPC
 :   Store all indexes in a separate PostgreSQL tablespace named by this parameter.
     This allows one to e.g. store the indexes on faster storage like SSDs.

-\--tablespace-main-data=TABLESPACENAME
-:   Store the data tables (non slim) in the given tablespace.

-\--tablespace-main-index=TABLESPACENAME
-:   Store the indexes of the main tables (non slim) in the given tablespace.

-\--tablespace-slim-data=TABLESPACENAME
+\--tablespace-slim-data=TABLESPC
 :   Store the slim mode tables in the given tablespace.

-\--tablespace-slim-index=TABLESPACENAME
+\--tablespace-slim-index=TABLESPC
 :   Store the indexes of the slim mode tables in the given tablespace.

-\--latlong
-:   Store data in degrees of latitude & longitude.

--m, \--merc
-:   Store data in Spherical Mercator (Web Mercator, EPSG:3857) (the default).

--E, \--proj=SRID
-:   Use projection EPSG:SRID.

 -p, \--prefix=PREFIX
 :   Prefix for table names (default: `planet_osm`).

--r, \--input-reader=FORMAT
-:   Select format of the input file.
-Available choices are **auto**
-    (default) for autodetecting the format,
-    **xml** for OSM XML format files, **o5m** for o5m formatted files and **pbf** for OSM PBF binary format.

 -s, \--slim
 :   Store temporary data in the database.
 Without this mode, all temporary data is stored in